ibm-cloud-docs/satellite/health.md

 #### What kinds of logs are collected?
 {: #analyze-la-types}

 By default, three types of logs are automatically generated for your {{site.data.keyword.satelliteshort}} location: [`R00XX`-level error messages](#logs-error), [the status of whether resource deployment to the location is enabled](#logs-deploy), and [the status of {{site.data.keyword.satelliteshort}} Link](#logs-link).
-Review the following sections for example logs for each log type and descriptions of each log field.
+Review the following sections for an example of each log type and descriptions of each log field.

 #### How can I set up alerts for location error logs?
 {: #analyze-la-alert}